skoczen/will/README.md

 #### A lot more
 We've built will to be easy to extend, change, and write.
 Check out the plugins directory for lots more examples!

+You can also take a look at [our will](https://github.com/greenkahuna/our-will).
+He's open-source, handles our deploys and lots of fun things - enjoy!

 # High-level API

 ### Plugin method decorators